wangyiyang7/CS5610-final-project/README.md

 Place the client repository content in the client folder, overwrite whatever is already there.

-To run with local server, manually replace 'https://cs5610-final-project-server.vercel.app' with 'http://localhost:5001' in each .js file in components folder.
+<strong>To run with local server, manually replace 'https://cs5610-final-project-server.vercel.app' with 'http://localhost:5001' in each .js file in components folder. </strong>

 To start the client, `npm start`.